blog posts

 How to Traceroute on MikroTik?

-If you want to check what path the packet in the network takes to reach the destination and which routers are on this path, you can use the Traceroute tool in Mikrotik.
+You can use Mikrotik’s Traceroute tool to check the path the packet in the network takes to reach the destination and which routers are on this path.

-This tool is used like the ping tool to analyze and check the network, but they do this from different aspects.
-In this way, the ping tool is used to check the connection and communication between two devices in the network, but the Traceroute tool seeks to find the path that delivers packets from one device to another.
+This tool is used like the ping tool to analyze and check the Network, but they do this from different aspects.
+In this way, the ping tool is used to check the connection and communication between two devices in the Network, but the Traceroute tool seeks to find the path that delivers packets from one device to another.

-It’s time to get to know the Traceroute tool and how to use Traceroute in Mikrotik:
+It’s time to get to know the Traceroute tool and how to use Traceroute in Mikrotik.

 Traceroute tool in Mikrotik

-Route Trace is a network analysis tool that displays packets’ routes from one device to another by providing a list of routers.
+Route Trace is a Network analysis tool that displays packets’ routes from one device to another by providing a list of routers.

 This tool has many valuable features, which we mention below: